 Litecoin halving is a core feature of its protocol, designed to manage inflation and ensure the long-term scarcity of LTC.
 By reducing mining rewards, these events are critical in shaping the network's security and the coin's economic model.
 Understanding the mechanics of the halving is essential for anyone involved in the Litecoin ecosystem, from miners to investors.

-Please be advised that this article is for informational purposes only and does not constitute investment advice.
-Always conduct your own research and consult with a financial professional before making any investment decisions.
+This article is for informational purposes only and does not constitute investment advice.
+Always conduct your own research and consult a financial professional before making investment decisions.